RGunn8/RideTest/README.md

 (PS if for some reason you get an error that said the BuildConfig file has been build twice just clean the project and re run the project)

+Also please make sure your Android Studio is using Java 11, if you are using Java 8 the project will not build.

 [![Screen-Shot-2021-11-18-at-10-29-16-AM.png](https://i.postimg.cc/dDMJ9qXL/Screen-Shot-2021-11-18-at-10-29-16-AM.png)](https://postimg.cc/FkZtrQh4)

 [![Screen-Shot-2021-11-18-at-10-28-55-AM.png](https://i.postimg.cc/MZnRtdNS/Screen-Shot-2021-11-18-at-10-28-55-AM.png)](https://postimg.cc/DmK8wd7j)